 Early History of the Magallan family

-Another 205 words (15 lines of text) covering the years 1210, 1280, 1340 and 1646 are included under the topic Early Magallan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Magallan research.
+Another 89 words (6 lines of text) covering the years 1210, 1280, 1340 and 1646 are included under the topic Early Magallan History in all our PDF Extended History products and printed products wherever possible.